Table of Contents

 Even if the lead doesn’t schedule service at this time, you will have their requirements recorded and ready to go when they do.
-In addition, you present yourself as a professional by using the work order when quoting a job.
-They instill trust when you write down their concerns and requests.
+In addition, you present yourself as a professional by using a service agreement or intake form when quoting a job.
+This instills trust when you write down their concerns and requests.

 Once your lead has scheduled an appointment, you can create a permanent work order that contains all the important information about the home.

-A copy of the work order is printed and goes with you (or your workers) on the day of the appointment.
+A copy of the work order is printed (or use our fillable Work Order on your device!) and goes with you (or your workers) on the day of the appointment.
 While cleaning the house, additional notes can be written on the work order to be added to the permanent copy.